Sylvia Nagginda Luswata: Work experience

 Sylvia has worked as a Public Information Officer and Research Consultant at the United Nations headquarters in New York, as a proposal writer with Maximus Inc., and as an independent consultant in public relations and business development with various firms.
 She has worked in the fields of public information, economic research, health care and human services, and international non-profit activities.
 She is one of the founders of the African Queens and Women Cultural Leaders Network, whose primary focus is the "improvement of the lives of women and children in Africa".
 Collaborating organizations include the African Union, the United Nations, and African governments.

 Education advocacy

 Sylvia supports the Kabaka's Education Fund in assisting to make education available to the least advantaged children through a scholarship scheme.
 She stresses the need for high quality education accessible to all children and relevant to the needs of society.
-She places special emphasis on the education of girls, as witnessed through her work as a Goodwill Ambassador for United Nations Population Fund, advocating for girls' education; She is also involved with the Forum for African Women Educationalists an organization whose goal is to accelerate female participation in education and to bridge the gender gap within the education system at all levels.
-She is very cautious about the cultural values that make a good mother or woman in Buganda, but stresses that these should be handled in such a way that girls are not denied any opportunity in education.
+She places special emphasis on the education of girls, as witnessed through her work as a Goodwill Ambassador for United Nations Population Fund, advocating for girls' education.
+She is also involved in the Forum for African Women Educationalists an organization whose goal is to accelerate female participation in education and to bridge the gender gap within the education system at all levels.
+She is cautious about the cultural values that make a good mother or woman in Buganda, but stresses that these should be handled in such a way that girls are not denied any opportunity in education.